julianbesteiro/julianbesteiro/README.md

-🚀 I firmly believe in the power of continuous improvement through consistent focus and hard work, and I make it my mission to embrace this mindset on a daily basis.
+🚀 I firmly believe in the power of continuous improvement through consistent focus and strategic hard work, and I make it my mission to embrace this mindset on a daily basis.

 - 🔭 I'm currently working with a team on an app for last mile delivery logistics.